landafu96-byte/PU_Bagging/README.md

 `bash Test.pbs`

 ## Notes
-PU.sh, transfer_pu.sh, and Test.pbs are PBS job submission scripts.
+`PU.sh`, `transfer_pu.sh`, and `Test.pbs` are PBS job submission scripts.
 If you are using other job scheduling systems (e.g., Slurm), these scripts should be modified accordingly.